Health effects of electronic cigarettes: Addiction

 Nicotine, a key ingredient in most e-liquids, (Note: Since 2016 the US Food and Drug Administration (US FDA) regulated e-cigarettes under the classification of tobacco products and labeled them as electronic nicotine delivery systems.
 A 2018 report commissioned by the US FDA decided to use the term e-cigarettes, indicating that for some use e-liquids containing no nicotine.) is well-recognized as one of the most addictive substances, as addictive as heroin and cocaine.
 Addiction is believed to be a disorder of experience-dependent brain plasticity.
 The reinforcing effects of nicotine play a significant role in the beginning and continuing use of the drug.
 First-time nicotine users develop a dependence about 32% of the time.
 Chronic nicotine use involves both psychological and physical dependence.
 Nicotine-containing e-cigarette vapor induces addiction-related neurochemical, physiological and behavioral changes.
 Nicotine affects neurological, neuromuscular, cardiovascular, respiratory, immunological and gastrointestinal systems.

 Neuroplasticity within the brain's reward system occurs as a result of long-term nicotine use, leading to nicotine dependence.
 The neurophysiological activities that are the basis of nicotine dependence are intricate.
 It includes genetic components, age, gender, and the environment.
 Nicotine addiction is a disorder which alters different neural systems such as dopaminergic, glutamatergic, GABAergic, serotoninergic, that take part in reacting to nicotine.
 Long-term nicotine use affects a broad range of genes associated with neurotransmission, signal transduction, and synaptic architecture.
-The ability to quitting smoking is affected by genetic factors, including genetically based differences in the way nicotine is metabolized.
+The ability to quit smoking is affected by genetic factors, including genetically based differences in the way nicotine is metabolized.

 The reinforcing effects of addictive drugs, such as nicotine, are associated with its ability to excite the mesolimbic and dopaminergic systems.

 How does the nicotine in e-cigarettes affect the brain?
 Until about age 25, the brain is still growing.
 Each time a new memory is created or a new skill is learned, stronger connections – or synapses – are built between brain cells.
 Young people's brains build synapses faster than adult brains.
 Because addiction is a form of learning, adolescents can get addicted more easily than adults.